acceleratedscience/openad-docs/installation.md

         <a href="assets/rxn-api-key.png" target="_blank"><img src="assets/rxn-api-key.png" /></a>

-2. When setting the context to RXN using `set context rxn` you'll be prompted to create a new auth configuration file:
+1. When setting the context to RXN using `set context rxn` you'll be prompted to create a new auth configuration file:

     -   **Hostname:** [https://rxn.app.accelerate.science](https://rxn.app.accelerate.science)<br>
     -   **API_key:** The RXN API key you obtained following the instructions above.

-3. You should get a message saying you successfully logged in.<br>
+1. You should get a message saying you successfully logged in.<br>

-    > **Note:** Your RXN auth config file is saved as `~/.openad/rxn-auth.ext-v2.json`.
-If you ever want to reset your RXN login information, simply delete this file.
-You can also do this by running `set context ds4sd reset`<br>
+    > **Note:** Your RXN auth config file is saved as `~/.openad/rxn_api.cred`.
+If you ever want to reset your RXN login information you can run `set context rxn reset`, or you can delete this file.<br>

 </div>
 </details>